Yoonil Auh: Professional background

+Yoon-il Auh is a professor in the Department of Computer Information and Communications Engineering at Kyung Hee Cyber University in Seoul, South Korea.
+His academic work focuses on online learning systems, digital education infrastructure, and the societal implications of artificial intelligence.

+Auh has played a leading role in the design and development of large-scale public online learning initiatives.
+He served as the principal designer of G-MOOC (gseek.kr), a lifelong learning platform developed for the residents of Gyeonggi Province, sponsored by the Office of the Governor of Gyeonggi-do.
+He is also recognized for his contributions to the conceptual design of MOOC 2.0, an alternative model to first-generation massive open online courses, and South Korea’s Military MOOC (M-MOOC), a national online learning initiative for military education and training.

+In addition to his academic work, Auh contributes as a public intellectual on higher education and technology policy.
+He has published commentary in University World News on topics including artificial intelligence in higher education, digital transformation and academic governance, the evolution of online learning beyond traditional MOOCs, automation and institutional authority, post-pandemic university reform, and global higher education policy.

-Yoon-il Auh served as the vice president of Kyung Hee Cyber University and prior to an academic position in Korea, he was the vice president of the National Labor College of the AFL–CIO (2005-2012).
+Yoon-il Auh has held multiple senior executive administrative positions at Kyung Hee Cyber University, the Global Campus of Kyung Hee University.
+His roles included Vice President of the University and Dean of the School of Integrated IT and Design.
+Prior to his appointment in Korea, he served as Vice President of the National Labor College of the AFL–CIO in Maryland from 2005 to 2012.
 He also served as a director at Central Michigan University, where he was responsible for distance and distributed education from 2001 to 2005.
-Auh served as Director of Research at the Music for One Foundation (INGO) at the Research Institute for Humanities Performing Arts since 2011.
+Auh served as director of research at the Music for One Foundation (INGO) at the Research Institute for Humanities Performing Arts since 2011.
 From 2013 ~ 2015, Auh was a visiting professor at Global Education Cooperation Program, Interdisciplinary Studies, College of Education at Seoul National University and served as Vice Chair of the South Korean Ministry of Education's Special Committee of the Future of Korean Education in 2015.

 Auh received a Doctor of Education (Ed.D.) in instructional technology from Teachers College, Columbia University.
 His doctoral dissertation, "Designing and Creating an Interdisciplinary Learning Environment Using Cognitive Flexibility Theory", received the College President's Doctoral Dissertation Award in 2000.
 Prior to that, Auh received his MA in Cognition, Computing and Education and an Ed.M. in Music Education and Cognition from Columbia University and an MM and B.A from the Juilliard School.
 He is also an American Council on Education-certified curriculum reviewer.